 Using type functions, you can manipulate defined types.
+This chapter describes the type functions.

 Type functions are distinguished from built-in functions in the following ways:

-- At least one of the arguments is a defined type. - They cannot be declared. - Arguments are enclosed in the (: and :) composite symbols, rather than in (and) symbols.
+- At least one of the arguments is a defined type. - They cannot be declared. - Arguments are enclosed in the (: and :) composite symbols, rather than in ( and ) symbols.

-In this chapter, the type functions are listed in alphabetical order.
 In general, each description has the following format:

-- A heading showing the syntax of the reference - · A description of the value returned - · A description of any arguments - Any other qualifications on using the function.
+- A heading showing the syntax of the reference - A description of the value returned - A description of any arguments - Any other qualifications on using the function.